taciomcosta/dnsbyo/README.md

 The server is now running on port 8090.

 _amazon.com_ and _google.com_ are the hostnames available for querying.
+Try adding other records to **records.json**

 Open a second terminal window to run:

 ```
 > nslookup -port=8090 google.com localhost